juming-master/contract-helper/README.md

 The return value is the same as call, but the execution is deferred and batched with other calls in a multicall.

-> Noticie: do not use multiple await lazyCall(...) in parallel like:
+> Notice: do not use multiple await lazyCall(...) in parallel like:

 ```typescript
 await lazyCall(...);